Aravind-Mamidala/career-counseling-adk/README.md

 # 🎓 Career Counseling Assistant using Multi-Agent Architecture

-This is an AI-powered career counseling app built using **Google's Agent Development Kit (ADK)**, deployed with **Streamlit**, and enhanced with multi-agent architecture for a complete interactive experience.
+This is an AI-powered career counseling app built using **Google's Gemini AI**, deployed with **Streamlit**, and enhanced with multi-agent architecture for a complete interactive experience.

 🔗 **Live Demo**: [career-counseling-adk.streamlit.app](https://career-counseling-adk.streamlit.app/)